Find Your Perfect School

 Phoenix College opened its doors to its first students in 1920.
 Since then, they have remained committed to their vision of providing student-centered learning opportunities for their community.
 They offer over 150 degree and certificate programs to help prepare students for their next step: university transfer, career training, advancement, or lifelong learning.

-In the college’s Associate in Arts in Food Science and Technology, students will be able to explore many specializations within the field of food science.
+In the college’s Associate of Arts in Food Science and Technology, students will be able to explore many specializations within the field of food science.
 The interdisciplinary coursework means that students can choose among various courses, including food science specializations like food biochemistry, protein science, fermentation, food analysis using analytical techniques, and even research and product development.

-Students in this program are expected to master effective communication, whether oral, visual or written.
+Students in this program are expected to master effective communication, whether oral, visual, or written.
 They must demonstrate professional and ethical behavior that is appropriate to the food science discipline while critically evaluating the internal and external validity of scientific studies to make informed decisions.

 The culinary courses that one can expect include Culinary Basics, Food Service Safety and Sanitation, Food Science Product Development, and many more.
 While the concentration heavily leans toward food science, this degree will provide students interested in culinary arts an edge over competitors as they can have a wider range of options for a future career.